Governance of Medically Assisted

 Governance at national level

-All EU Member States are required to have a Competent Authority (CA) in place that is responsible for implementing the requirements established in the EUTCD at national level.
+All EU Member States are currently required to have a National Competent Authority (NCA) in place that is responsible for implementing the requirements established in the EU legislation at national level.